 This rule is rather tightly connected with the previous one, as it accounts for one of the possible causes of 'delays' in the aromorphoses' formation.
 The notion of 'key aromorphoses' was suggested by N. N. Iordansky (1977, 2001) to account for the mechanism that directs consecutive acquisitions of a complex set of mutually coordinated features within the phylogenesis.
-According to Iordansky, the key aromorphosis is a morphophysiological trait whose formation, first of all, has an important significance for its owner by itself, and, secondly, alters in a significant way the relationships between its functional subsystems, which opens on the basis of previous organization a new perspective direction of specialization and new opportunities for the functioning and evolution of subsystems (Rautian 1988a).
+According to Iordansky, the key aromorphosis is a morphophysiological trait whose formation, first of all, has an important significance for its owner by itself, and, secondly, alters in a significant way the relationships between its functional subsystems, which opens on the basis of previous organization a new perspective direction of specialization and new opportunities for the functioning and evolution of subsystems (Rautian 1988).

-A clear example of the key aromorphosis is provided by the energization of the lung respiration through the optimization of the air absorption into the lungs - a transformation that opened the way to the emergence of reptiles from their amphibian ancestors.
+A clear example of the key aromorphosis is provided by the energization of the lung respiration through the optimization of the air absorption into the lungs -a transformation that opened the way to the emergence of reptiles from their amphibian ancestors.
 This morphophysiological transformation made it possible to take from the skin the function of respiratory metabolism.
 In its turn, this made it possible to make the skin dry and keratinizing so that it could serve for the mechanical and hydroisolating protection of the organism.
-The venous blood lost the function of the oxygen transportation from the skin to the heart, and this made it possible to divide the venous blood stream and the arterial blood stream; finally, this paved way for the emergence of the fourchamber heart.
+The venous blood lost the function of the oxygen transportation from the skin to the heart, and this made it possible to divide the venous blood stream and the arterial blood stream; finally, this paved the way for the emergence of the four-chamber heart.
 The notion of key aromorphosis emphasizes the role of some new traits in the realization of the organism's hidden evolutionary potential whose actualization was hardly possible (or just impossible) prior to the emergence of the key aromorphosis.
-The specificity of the key aromorphosis is connected with the far reaching consequences of its emergence for its owner (Ibid.).
+The specificity of the key aromorphosis is connected with the far reaching consequences of its emergence for its owner (Rautian 1988).

 One can find a very considerable number of key aromorphoses in social evolution.
-It makes sense to subdivide them according to their rank as well as according to their form creating potential.
+It makes sense to subdivide them according to their rank as well as according to their potential for creating form.
 Note also that in some cases (when objective conditions 'demand' a certain innovation) concrete time and locations of its emergence do not play any decisive role.
 Thus, if the spinning jenny had not been invented, the industrial revolution would have still occurred on the basis of some other mechanized spinning wheel.
 The same way one would expect emergence of some other steam engine instead of Watt's one.
 If not Columbus, America would have soon been discovered by someone else.
-Thus, the further 'physiognomy of events' (to use Plekhanov's [Plekhanov 1956]) would have been quite similar (though, of course, it would not have been entirely similar).
+Thus, the further 'physiognomy of events' (to use Plekhanov's expression [Plekhanov 1956]) would have been quite similar (though, of course, it would not have been entirely the same).
 We deal with a rather different situation when we confront the emergence of world religions, as their essence, organization, cult, and ideology are very tightly connected with the personalities of their founders, recorded texts of sacred scriptures, and concrete events.
 All these usually gave an emerging religion a rather special form and character that could not be easily changed in future (and, actually, some traits could not be changed at all).
-It is evident that the religion founded by some person other than Muhammad19 in the early 7th century (if it had become a world religion) would have had another shape, different ethical norms, it would have had a different connection with politics, different organization principles etc. In this respect, each such event is analogous to the emergence of a new major taxon in biology.
-Thus, in particular, while interpreting the above-mentioned example, it may be said that, if the reptiles' ancestors had not 'learned to breath with their breast' (and continued, like frogs, to pump air to their lungs through the expansions and contractions of their oral cavities), no reptiles would ever emerge.
+It is evident that the religion founded by some person other than Muhammad4 in the early 7th century (if it had become a world religion) would have had another shape, different ethical norms, it would have had a different connection with politics, different organization principles etc. In this respect, each such event is analogous to the emergence of a new major taxon in biology.